meetpalan-dev/Telegram-DataBase-Bot/README.md

 This effectively transforms Telegram into a lightweight searchable storage backend.

+A lightweight web dashboard also exposes a health-check interface to verify whether the service is running.

 ---

 ## Features

 - Keyword-based search (no exact filename required)
 - Caption and filename indexing
-- Automatic file retrieval from channel database
+- Automatic file retrieval from Telegram channel database
 - Batched results with "see more" pagination
 - Multi-process bot architecture
-- Automatic crash recovery
-- Health monitoring dashboard
+- Web health-check dashboard (server uptime monitoring)
+- Automatic restart supervision
-- Backup management system
+- Backup and indexing persistence

 ---